dryptm/monlog/README.md

 # monlog
-its a blogging web application made using nodeJS,ejs,javascript that stores all the blogs in the mongodb database.
+Its a blogging web application built on nodeJS,ejs and javascript that stores all the blogs in the mongodb database.